 - Chargeback fee: $25 to $100 per transaction depending on dispute volume

-Signing up with Chase Payment Solutions is easy—you can call or fill out the contact form.
+Signing up with Chase Payment Solutions is easy—you can call or fill out the contact form on the website.
 Someone will discuss your needs with you and get you set up.
-You can purchase equipment from Chase or reprogram your own in most cases.
+Equipment can be purchased from Chase or existing hardware can be reprogrammed.
 You can integrate Chase Payment Solutions into your POS and online store or take advantage of Chase’s partnerships with vendors like BigCommerce and Vend by Lightspeed.

 Most merchants get a pay-as-you-go contract, with no monthly account maintenance, account setup, or early termination fees associated with opening a Chase merchant account.
 While applications are approved based on estimated volume, Chase Payment Solutions will review the terms of the agreement for businesses whose sales consistently exceed or fall below their original estimated sales volume.